 1. Use the Right Cutting Blade

-The Cricut Maker can work with 6 blades and the rotary blade is one of our favorites.
+The Cricut Maker 4 can work with 13 different tools and blades, and the rotary blade remains one of our absolute favorites for fabric cutting.

 It is important to use the right blade to match the material you are cutting.
 You should use the rotary blade to cut fabric such as cotton, fleece, poly blends, denim, felt, canvas, and more.